Format of THEA Math

-The THEA stands for Texas Higher Education Assessment test.
+The THEA stands for Texas Higher Education Assessment.
 It is a standardized test that is developed for those school students of the state of Texas, who are going to enter any college or university in the state of Texas.
 This test is a basic requirement for getting admission into any degree or diploma course at the college or university level.
-There are three sections in the THEA test, all of which are equally important.
-These three sections are: the Reading test, the Writing test and the THEA Math test.
+There are three sections in the THEA, all of which are equally important.
+These three sections are: the Reading test, the Writing test and Mathematics.
 It is very difficult to master all these three sections for a student; hence, they have certain weak and strong areas among these.

 Just like every other Texan school-student, you too must be having a strong or a weak area among the test sections.
 If that area is Math, then this article is definitely going to help you.
-So, read this article to improve your knowledge on the THEA Math test.
+So, read this article to improve your knowledge on this segment.

-Since the THEA test is a standardized one, the three sections of it are also standardized.
-In other words, there is a fixed structure or format for every THEA test section.
-Given below are a few important points you must know about the THEA Math test:
+Since the THEA is standardized, its three sections are similar.
+In other words, there is a fixed structure or format for every section.
+Given below are a few important points you must know about Mathematics:

-- There are approximately 50 multiple-choice questions in the THEA Math test.
+- There are approximately 50 multiple-choice questions in this section.
 These questions are taken from the areas of fundamental mathematics, algebra, geometry and problem solving.

 - You are tested on your ability to perform mathematical operations and solve problems.

-- Appropriate formulas that will be used in the THEA Math test will be provided to you in the form of a reference sheet.
+- Appropriate formulas that are used in Mathematics will be provided to you in the form of a reference sheet.

 - You will be allowed to use a calculator.
 If you are taking the Computer-based test, an online calculator will be provided to you.
 If you are taking the paper-based Quick-test, you will be allowed to bring your own calculator.
 However, only simple calculators are allowed in the test.

-The questions that appear on the THEA Math test assess you on the basis of four main skills, which are described below:
+The questions that appear in Math section assess you on the basis of four main skills, which are described below:

 - Fundamental Mathematics